justinjiajia/personalwiki/nn.md

 ```

 Most of the commands here need to be prefaced with the *sudo* command.
 This allows for executing commands with privileges elevated to the root-user administrative level on an as-needed basis.
 It is necessary when working with directories or files not owned by your user account.
 When using *sudo* you will be prompted for the password of the current user account.
-Initially, only users with *sudo* (administrative) privileges (in this case **ubuntu**) will be able to use this command.
+Initially, only users with *sudo* (administrative) privileges (in this case **ubuntu**) are able to use this command.

-It will prompt you to create the password for the newly-added user.
+It will prompt you to create the password for the newly-added user (providing your personal information is optional).
 To facilitate our successive configuration, use **bigdata** as the password (IMPORTANT!!!)<sup><a href="#footnote1">1</a></sup>.

 Then, add the user into group *sudo* to allow root access with the following command